Trump's undermining of Obamacare violates the Constitution, new lawsuit charges

 Constitutional obligation

-Among the specific rules plaintiffs seek to reverse: Allowing exchanges to strip individuals of tax credits without notification; reducing oversight of insurance agents and brokers as well as oversight of the law in general.
+Among the specific rules plaintiffs seek to reverse are allowing exchanges to strip individuals of tax credits without notification and reducing oversight of insurance agents and brokers, as well as oversight of the law in general.

-“The overall picture here is one of sabotage that drives up the rates of uninsured and understand and leaves cites and counties holding the bag,” said Grogg.
+“The overall picture here is one of sabotage that drives up the rates of uninsured and underinsured and leaves cites and counties holding the bag,” Grogg said.